CodeCraftsmanSandeep/everything_is_logical/C++/readme.md

 - **How the Compiler Handles Enums:**
   - Enums are stored as integers by default.
 Internally, an enum variable holds the corresponding integer value of the defined constant.
+  -  Like other const expressions, values of enumeration constants are evaluated at compile time.

 - **Restrictions:**
   - C++ enums can only hold integral values (`int`, `char`, `bool`).
 Non-integral values like floating-point numbers are not allowed.